Compare prices and tickets Maidenhead to Brighton by train

 Overview: Train from Maidenhead to Brighton

 Trains from Maidenhead to Brighton run on average 6 times per day, taking around 2h 8m.
-Cheap train tickets for this journey start at £48 but you can travel from only £12 by coach.
+Cheap train tickets for this journey start at £48 if you book in advance.

 The earliest train runs at 00:04, the last at 22:40.
 The fastest train covers the 87 km distance in 2h 19m.